-- Add vegetable oil and onions.
+- Add vegetable oil and yellow onions (1 finely chopped).
 Cook until soft, about 10 minutes.

-- Add garlic and cook until fragrant, about 2 minutes.
+- Add minced garlic (4 cloves) and cook until fragrant, about 2 minutes.

-- Remove skillet from heat, and stir in the pasta sauce and meat.
+- Remove skillet from heat and stir in the pasta sauce (2-24 Ounce Jars) and meat.

 - Add the red sauce to your ricotta combo, and stir to combine.